 openqaworker-arm-1.
 It should be disabled/stopped automatically on the next salt run.

-#15 Updated by mkittler about 2 months ago
+#15 Updated by mkittler over 1 year ago

 It didn't work.
 See https://gitlab.suse.de/openqa/salt-states-openqa/-/merge_requests/455 for details and a fix.

-#16 Updated by mkittler about 2 months ago
+#16 Updated by mkittler over 1 year ago

 - Status changed from New to Resolved